xmarchena-netdocs/doc-ndserver-sync-wrk-postman-collection/TRANSFORMATION_LIBRARY_USAGE.md

 ### 3. Run the Scenarios

-The transformation library is automatically available to all requests in the collection.
+The transformation library is automatically available to all requests in the collection. **Both v1 and v3 collections use identical pre-request scripts** - the only difference is the output format.

 #### Scenario 1: New Document Creation (CREATE)

+**Works identically in both v1 and v3 collections:**

 ```
 01 - Load Sample Document